ruiramos/microfrontends/react/README.md

 Both `app-a` and `app-b` export their main component as a `commonjs2` module that the `container-app` consumes.
-The location of the app's bundles would only need to be known at run-time so they could be specified by environment variables so that the main app doesn't need to be rebuilt whenever a new version of one of the apps gets released.
+The location of the app's bundles would only need to be known at run-time - they could be specified by environment variables so that the main app doesn't need to be rebuilt whenever a new version of one of the apps gets released.
 The "sub-apps" also previewable separately and can use common dependencies as externals, hooking up to the modules installed by